 Aotearoa New Zealand was founded upon the Te Tiriti o Waitangi (the Treaty of Waitangi) and many strive to live up to it.
 For Tangata Te Tiriti (Treaty People) this means collaborating with Tangata Whenua and Tangata Moana (people of the land and sea), the first peoples in New Zealand, the Indigenous Māori under the principles of partnership, protection and participation.
 Recognition of Māori Rights over the rohe (realm) of the Exclusive Economic Zone has enabled fishing sovereignty over resources, but also its protection.
 As a nation we are building capability to implement ecosystem-based management, and mātauranga Māori, (Māori knowledge) to strengthen marine management.

-With support from the new central Government Oceans Secretariat (Ministry for Primary Industries, Ministry for Environment, Department of Conservation), we look forward to working with you and IUCN to host IMPAC6 and to welcome global delegates!
+With support from our many partners, we look forward to working with you and the IUCN to host IMPAC6 and to welcome global delegates!

 Ngā mihi nui, with kind regards,